clawson62/Cordial_vision_project/README.md

 <a id="experiment1"></a>
-# Experiment  1: Can ChatGPT Vision Predict The Best Ad
+# Experiment  1: Can ChatGPT Vision Predict the Best Ad

 ## Inspiration
 https://cordial.com/clients/adore_me/